How to Know if I Have ADHD

 Psychotherapy can help people with ADHD better cope with daily challenges and control compulsive and risky behavior.
 You’ll learn new skills that can help you be successful and improve relationships with your family, friends, and co-workers.

 Cognitive behavioral therapy (CBT) can help you reduce negative thinking, improve self-esteem, and adjust behavioral patterns that cause problems at work, school, or home.
 Family therapy can help you and your loved one work together to manage the stress of ADHD, practice problem-solving, improve communication, and develop conflict– resolution skills.

 People with ADHD also use coaching, mindfulness-based training, exercise, yoga, and nutritional interventions to manage their symptoms.
+Building cognitive associations with environmental cues can be helpful in creating routines for success.
 Some people also find it is helpful to join a support group and meet with others and share experiences and “what works”.